 Release Date: October 21, 2015 / Original Release Date: December 5, 2012

-Price: $34.95 AUD (DVD) – Available Here / $34.95 AUD (Blu-ray) – Available Here / Box Set $89.95 AUD – Available Here
+Price: $34.95 AUD (DVD) – Available Here / $34.95 AUD (Blu-ray) – Available Here / Box-Set $89.95 AUD – Available Here

 Dethklok has produced a new album.
-It is shipping around the world on water, an analogue format that carries a higher quality sound according to the band.
+It is shipping around the world on water, an analog format that carries a higher quality sound according to the band.
 The master copy of the album is destroyed along with all retail copies of the album, forcing Dethklok to record a new album underwater.
-Tensions rise during the month of recording before the conspiracy surrounding Dethklok is revealed.
+Tensions rise during the month of recording before the conspiracy surrounding Dethklok is finally revealed.

-Tensions have often been high between members of the band, but the tensions rise to a fever pitch towards the end of this season.
+Tensions have often been high between members of the band, but they rise to a fever pitch towards the end of this season.
 They may be unaware of the conspiracy surrounding them, but the individual band members have their own problems to deal with.
 Having to spend a month recording with just one woman in their company, the band’s new producer Abigail, drives some of them mad.
 Unsurprisingly, two of them compete for her attention with predictable results.
 As the season draws to a close, the series finally beings to show its emotional side.
 It ends on a major cliffhanger, but the plot is now well and truly underway.

 Capsule Computers review guidelines can be found here.